 We plant contoured hedgerows and diversions to mitigate runoff and soil erosion; therefore the native forests and plants in our estate’s valleys and ravines are protected.
 We comply with all EPA regulations including the Clean Water & Clean Air laws.

 At Kauai Coffee, we are fortunate our trees are not prone to disease and insects unlike other crops.
-Herbicide use has been cut down by 75% through our cultivation practices and our 3,100-acre coffee plantation is GMO free.
+We have the potential to reduce our herbicide use by 75% through our cultivation practices and our 3,100-acre coffee plantation is GMO free.

 Cover Crop and Composting Program

 With nearly 3,100 acres of coffee production, Kauai Coffee has instituted an orchard sustainability program that will create healthier soils, reduce synthetic fertilizer and herbicide use, reduce irrigation requirements, and produce even better coffee cup profiles.
 The two main components of the sustainability program are the use of farm-wide cover crop and a massive composting program.

 - We are combining grasses, nitrogen fixing legumes, and deep root plants to minimize or eliminate herbicide use, increase moisture retention, aid soil microbiology, and boost soil organic matter

 - Healthier soil means healthier trees, better coffee fruit quality and ultimately better tasting coffee that’s also better for the earth

 - Increased soil organic matter will reduce water requirements by nearly 20%

 - Making the best use of approximately 4 million pounds of coffee fruit pulp and processing by-products